-The Ordinary Resolution 7 proposed above, if passed, will empower the Directors of the Company, from the date of the above Meeting until the next Annual General Meeting, to issue shares in the capital of the Company and to make or grant convertible securities, and to issue shares in pursuance of such convertible securities, without seeking any further approval from shareholders in general meeting, up to a number not exceeding fifty per cent.
+The Ordinary Resolution 8 proposed above, if passed, will empower the Directors of the Company, from the date of the above Meeting until the next Annual General Meeting, to issue shares in the capital of the Company and to make or grant convertible securities, and to issue shares in pursuance of such convertible securities, without seeking any further approval from shareholders in general meeting, up to a number not exceeding fifty per cent.
 (50%) of the total number of Issued Shares of which up to twenty per cent.
-(20%) of the total number of lesued other than on a pro rata basis to shareholders.
+(20%) of the total number of Issued Shares may be issued other than on a pro rata basis to shareholders.